-Poor structures are not necessarily unsafe, but they have usually deteriorated to a state where they require significant repair, rehabilitation or, in many cases, replacement.
+A poor designation does not mean that a bridge is unsafe.
+Rather these bridges have usually deteriorated to a state where they require significant repair, rehabilitation or, in many cases, replacement.
 Poor structures have one or more major components that are rated in poor condition in accordance with National Bridge Inspection Standards (NBIS).
+Any bridge in Virginia that is found to have unsafe condition is either closed or repaired immediately.

 Effective bridge management requires continued maintenance of structures in all conditions, not only poor structures.
 Preventive maintenance on bridges is more cost-effective than waiting to perform the extensive repairs required after advanced deterioration has occurred.
-Virginia's continued progress in reducing the number of poor structures has led to the development of new performance metrics that will lead to an emphasis on system preservation in addition to work on poor structures.
+Virginia's continued progress in reducing the number of poor structures has led to the development of new performance metrics that will lead to an emphasis on system preservation in tandem with our continued focus on poor structures.
 Specifically, VDOT has added a goal for the average general condition rating (GCR) of its bridges.
 The GCR is a numerical assessment of condition, assigned by inspectors at each safety inspection on a 0 to 9 scale, where 0 represents failure and 9 is excellent.
 A GCR is assigned to each of a bridge's major components (deck, superstructure, or substructure) and a single culvert GCR rating is assigned to a large culvert in accordance with NBIS requirements.